 Does a declined credit card hurt your credit score?

-That said, even though a declined card doesn’t ding your credit score, some factors that could lead to your credit card being declined, like missing payments or hitting your credit limit, can harm your credit score.
+That said, even though a declined card doesn't ding your credit score, some factors that could cause your card to decline, like missing payments or hitting your credit limit, can harm your credit score.

 How to avoid a declined credit card

-- Sign up for account notifications for when you’re running low on available credit
+- Sign up for account notifications that let you know you're running low on available credit.

-- Ask your bank to increase your credit limit (both to avoid maxing out and to avoid negative impact on your credit report)
+- Ask your bank to increase your credit limit.
+This way, you can avoid maxing out and negatively impacting your credit report.

-- Call your bank if you expect to make any unusually large purchases or will be travelling abroad
+- Call your bank if you expect to make any unusually large purchases or if you'll be using your card abroad.

 FAQ